clevelandpenclub/clevelandpenclub.github.io/schedule.md

 title: Schedule
 ---

+05/11/2025 @ 10:16 PM:

+Our next Cleveland Pen Club meetup is scheduled for Sunday, July 27, 2025 at the same location - Cuyahoga County Public Library - Independence Branch, 6361 Selig Dr, Independence, OH.
+As always, bring your fountain pen enthusiasm, your favorite pens, inks and paper, and a snack to share if you like.

+If you have any questions or comments or ideas for meeting activities, feel free to send them my way.
+If you have any fountain pen related resources you’d like to share with all of us, contact me and I can put it in a follow-up email.

+Enjoy your pens, ink, and paper.
+Keep an eye out for a reminder email in July about the next meetup.
+The information will be added to the website as well.
+Spread the word to anyone else you know in the Cleveland area who is interested in the club.
+I look forward to seeing everyone in a few months!

+--Michelle

+---

 2/16/2025 @ 7:50 PM:

 I've confirmed it with Michelle, our next meeting is indeed Sunday, April 27th from 1:30PM to 4:00PM.